 Allison started as a volunteer at Victory Therapy Center in 2012.
 She has worked in the accounting departments for both commercial development companies and construction companies since 1984.
 She has owned and shown hunter-jumpers since she was a young girl so when the opportunity arose to join the staff she didn’t hesitate.
 She has been in the position of Finance Manager since January 2015.
-She has recently become a PATH certified therapeutic riding instructor and a CHA certified Instructor for Riders with Disabilities with a Level 2 Physical and Level 3 Cognitive.
+She is a PATH Int’l certified therapeutic riding instructor and a CHA certified Instructor for Riders with Disabilities with a Level 2 Physical and Level 3 Cognitive.

 Suzanne Sessums | Physical Therapist & TherapeutIc Riding Instructor | Email: email@example.com

 Suzanne has been a Physical Therapist with Victory Therapy Center since 2005.
 She received her physical therapy license in 1999 from UT Southwestern Medical Center in Dallas.
 She works as a physical therapist in the Fort Worth School District, Pediatric Home Health, and PRN with Wise Community Hospital in Decatur, TX.
 Suzanne is a registered AHA, Level II PATH Int’l Certified Therapeutic Riding Instructor and a PATH Int’l Registered Therapist.

 Robin has a BA in Zoology and has previously worked in a zoo and was the Director of an animal shelter while living in New Jersey.
 Animals have been her passion her entire life.
 While growing up, her family had numerous foster children that she helped to care for.
 Robin began volunteering for Victory (Rocky Top Therapy Center) in 2006.
 She is a PATH Int’l Certified Therapeutic Riding Instructor and a CHA Certified Instructor for Riders with Disabilities with a Level 2 Physical and Level 2 Cognitive.